 The MPO policy board has established an advisory intergovernmental Technical Coordinating Committee to assist in carrying out its responsibilities.
 The MPO board also utilizes a number of other local and county committees and commissions as part of its role in serving as a forum for cooperative decision making on transportation planning issues.
-(See MPO organization chart on 2-3.)
+(See MPO organization chart on the following page.)